 Which is where the Vienna Coffee Festival comes in.
 Consider it a celebration of the coffee bean and its contribution to (Viennese) life.

-Don’t expect lectures by white-haired historians on the role of Loos architecture in driving coffee house society in the early 1900s.
+Don’t expect lectures by white-haired historians on the role of Loos architecture in driving café society in the early 1900s.
 The coffee festival is a contemporary celebration: the coffee is hot, the company is cool.

 The venue for early festivals was the premises of Ottakringer brewery, which – surprise – produces beer, but also hosts a range of events through the year, such as its own Bierfest or the rum and gin festivals.

-The event has now shifted to the Marx Halle: a popular event hall in a converted 19th-century slaughterhouse.
+However, recent editions of the event have shifted to the Marx Halle: a popular event hall in a converted 19th-century cattle market building.

 Dates, tickets & tips

-You typically book tickets from the official website once available or on the day on-site if not sold out.
+You can usually book tickets from the official website or buy on the day on-site if not sold out.

 How to get to the coffee festival